jakepage91/hello-distr/README.md

 See [distr-create-version-action docs](https://github.com/glasskube/distr-create-version-action/blob/main/README.md#usage) for further information regarding this GitHub action.

-Note that in this example repo, we set the `api-base` to `https://demo.distr.sh/api/v1`.
-In order to make use of this in production, you should remove this line to use the default Distr Hub (`app.distr.sh`) instead.
+This repo is configured to use the production Distr Hub at `https://app.distr.sh/api/v1` for releasing new versions.

 ### Common Requirements